-- Zoning

-- Housing Types

-- Parking

-- Landscaping Code & Amenities

-- Unit Lot Subdivision (ownership opportunities)

-- Affordability Bonuses (& retention of exisiting buildings)
+- Housing Types - s Unit Lot Subdivision (ownership opportunities) - Parking - Affordability Bonuses (and retention of exisiting buildings)

-Additionally, the City has prepared an Environmental Impact Statement (EIS) that evaluates the effects of increased density through HIT.
-Overall, this study found no significant negative impacts and identifies possible mitigation measures that could be implemented to reduce potential adverse impacts or improve environmental conditions.
-Read the full DEIS at cityoftacoma.org/homeintacoma
+The City also issued an Environmental Impact Statement (EIS) that evaluated the effects of increased density through HIT.
+Overall, this study found no significant negative impacts and identified possible mitigation measures that could be implemented to reduce potential adverse impacts or improve environmental conditions.
+Read the full DEIS at cityoftacoma.org/homeintacoma.
+The Planning Commission made its final recommendation to City Council in June 2024, and the new code was adopted unanimously by the City Council in November.
+Find additional materials on the Home in Tacoma project webpage.